Open-Systems-Pharmacology/OSP-PBPK-Model-Library/Triazolam/Triazolam_evaluation_report.md

 ![012_plotTimeProfile.png](images/003_3_Results_and_Discussion/003_3_3_Concentration-Time_Profiles/012_plotTimeProfile.png)

 # 4 Conclusion
 The final triazolam PBPK model applies metabolism by CYP3A4, modelled as two separate pathways yielding α-hydroxy-triazolam and 4-hydroxy-triazolam as metabolites.
 Overall, the model adequately describes the observed PK of triazolam in healthy, non-obese adults receiving different single IV or PO doses of triazolam.
+The model is deemed fit for purpose to be applied as victim drug for the investigation of CYP3A4 drug-drug interactions.

 # 5 References
 **drugbank.ca**. (https://www.drugbank.ca/drugs/DB00897), accessed on 11-19-2019.